(Aren't the Q and R Families just gorgeous?! They were a delight to photograph and have in the studio.)

 - Solids are best, EVERY TIME. (skip the stripes, the polka dots, the graphic tees.
 We are going for a cohesive look.
 See the link in the next point for inspirational solids.)

 - Texture is great, even awesome!
 (Think lace, fur, leather, linen, denim, silk!)
 Don't shy away from these.
-As long as your color palette matches most textures work well together.
+As long as it is in the color palette you've chosen, most textures work well together.
 Here's another mood-board full of inspirational solids and textures.

 - Go casual and formal - sure, wear your denim and white, but also bring a tux or gown for some magazine-inspired portraits!
 Another fantastic idea is to bring any of your family's cultural clothing like a kilt, a kimono, or a sari for example.
 This is a great time to proudly embrace your heritage!